Refund: The E-commerce Survival Guide to Mastering Refunds and Crushing Fraud

 • Demand proof: For all damage claims, make it compulsory to send clear, dated photos of the package AND the product, taken immediately upon receipt.

-• Detail the Process: Explain precisely how to make a return, which carrier to use, how to pack the product, etc.
+• Detail the Process: Explain precisely how to make a return, which Carrier to use, how to pack the product, etc.

 • Set strict deadlines: specify the maximum time limit for declaring a dispute (e.g. 48 hours after receipt for visible damage).